John A. McNeice Jr. Charitable Foundation

 The foundation makes distributions primarily to support:

-1. The Catholic Faith and Mission of the Catholic Church - Supporting parishes, diocesan initiatives, and Catholic organizations
+1. The Catholic Faith and Mission of the Catholic Church - Supporting parishes, diocesan initiatives, and Catholic organisations

 2. Education of Young People - Both spiritual and intellectual development, with strong emphasis on Catholic schools

-3. Those Unable to Support Themselves - Charitable organizations serving vulnerable populations
+3. Those Unable to Support Themselves - Charitable organisations serving vulnerable populations

 The foundation has shown particular affinity for:

-• Organizations with existing relationships to the foundation
+• Organisations with existing relationships to the foundation

 What They Don't Fund

-• Organizations located outside Massachusetts (grants are "rarely paid" to out-of-state entities)
+• Organisations located outside Massachusetts (grants are rarely paid to out-of-state entities)

-• Non-Catholic or secular organizations (primary focus is Roman Catholic Church-related)
+• Non-Catholic or secular organisations (primary focus is Roman Catholic Church-related)

-• Organizations without clear, immediate plans for using granted funds
+• Organisations without clear, immediate plans for using granted funds

 • Applicants lacking clean and compliant financial reports, budgets, and tax records